ianwensink/react-redux-starterskit/README.md

 - Server side rendering is built in into the application to serve crawlers such as Google and offer basic support to people browsing without JavaScript enabled.
 Please note that data you add or edit in the application, is not rendered on the server because of it being in your browser's storage.
 When using an API/database, data fetching has to be server side, so the data is available on initial load.
 - Styling is done through SASS/SCSS.
 - Heroku support is already built in to make it as easy as possible to launch your app into the world wide web.
-- Use the awesome <a href="https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi/" target="_blank">React devtools</a> (standard implemented in React)
+- Install the awesome <a href="https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi/" target="_blank">React devtools</a> (standard implemented in React, but extension is needed)
-- Use the even more awesome <a href="https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd" target="_blank">Redux devtools</a> (built in into project)
+- Install the even more awesome <a href="https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd" target="_blank">Redux devtools</a> (built in into project, but extension is needed)

 ## Usage
 1. Clone the repo.
 2. `cd` into the repo and `npm install`.
-3. When using the localStorage feature, please go to `tools/webpack/webpack.config.server.js` and change the process.stateStorage.key value `react_redux_starterskit` to any key you'd like to store your state under.
-When not using the localStorage feature, please set the process.stateStorage.use in the above file to `false`.
+3. When using the localStorage feature, please go to `tools/webpack/vars.js` and change the `vars.stateStorage.key` value `react_redux_starterskit` to any key you'd like to store your state under.
+When not using the localStorage feature, please set the `vars.stateStorage.use` in the above file to `false`.
 4. For local use, run `npm start` on the repo folder and visit `http://localhost:5000` to see your app.
 5. For production use, you can push the repo to a service like Heroku.
 Heroku support is already built in in this repo.